 The Five Essential Functions of NIST CSF

-The Recover function focuses on restoring normal operations and learning from the incident for future improvements.
+- The Recover function focuses on restoring normal operations and learning from the incident for future improvements.
 This includes developing a recovery plan, implementing appropriate measures to restore systems and data, and conducting post-incident reviews to identify areas for improvement.
-By learning from past incidents, organizations can enhance their cybersecurity posture and better prepare for future threats.
+By learning from past incidents, organisations can enhance their cybersecurity posture and better prepare for future threats.

 Comparing ISO 27001 and NIST CSF